 RESEARCH

-Individuals of the same species can differ widely in size, but their organs have reproducible proportions and patterns of cell types.
 We are interested in the mechanisms that control tissue growth and pattern formation and ensure reproducible developmental outcomes.
-We study these mechanisms in the developing vertebrate neural tube.
+We study these mechanisms in the developing vertebrate spinal cord, focusing on mouse and chick.

+An essential part of the vertebrate central nervous system, the spinal cord relays motor and sensory information between the body and the brain.
+In this organ, a highly conserved pattern of neural progenitor subtypes is established along the dorsoventral (DV) axis as the tissue grows, which makes it an ideal system to study morphogen-mediated development.
+It is an experimentally tractable system, where embryonic stem cell differentiation, the mouse and chick model systems can be used in a complementary manner.
+We and others have developed tools that allow quantitative measurements and analysis of spinal cord development.
 The questions about size, reproducibility, patterns and dynamics that we ask are inherently quantitative, hence in our work we aim to obtain quantitative and dynamic data.
-To combine these data with mathematical modelling and theoretical descriptions, we have a mix of experimentalists and theorists in the group and we work in close collaboration with biophysicists.
+To combine these data with mathematical modeling and theoretical descriptions, we have a mix of experimentalists and theorists in the group and we work in close collaboration with biophysicists.

 Morphogen gradients and pattern formation